murbard/tezos-specs/sapling/michelson.md

 We introduce the datatype `dazzle`.
 Under the hood, a dazzle represents

 1. a nullifier set
-2. a dequeue of merkle trees (sharing nodes)
+2. a dequeue of merkle trees (sharing nodes) (can simply be implemented as a map from indices to merkle trees)
 3. a map between root hashes and the corresponding merkle tree in the dequeue

 Dazzles are constructed using the opcode